 “Virtually every injury a person has is due to an instability—to forces leaking out of the body because we can’t hold the body in its correct place.”
 Peter Attia, MD

-Stability Training improves your resilience to injury in a number of different ways.
+Stability training improves your resilience to injury in a number of different ways.
 We have already touched on how it improves your movement patterns, motor control and coordination as well as addressing muscular imbalances that can otherwise lead to pain and injury over time.
 Additionally, weak or de-conditioned stabiliser muscles may not be able to adequately support your joints during exercise leaving you more susceptible to injury.
-Targeted Stability Training is an effective form or prehabilitation—a proactive technique that can prevent muscular imbalances and injuries from showing up further down the road.
+Targeted Stability Training is an effective form or pre-habilitation—a proactive technique that can prevent muscular imbalances and injuries from showing up further down the road.

 “Don’t flap your wings so hard.
 It only exhausts you.”
 Kamal Ravikant

-In yoga, we find ourselves making subtle adjustments on the mat continuously, in response to the instructor’s cues.
+In yoga, we find ourselves making subtle adjustments on the mat continuously, in response to the teacher’s cues.
 With practice, this allows us to make direct contact with these muscles during exercise.
 We can correct our posture to reduce effort and make our movements more fluid and controlled.
-And recruit certain muscle fibres while we allow others to relax, in order to preserve energy.
-Holding onto unnecessary tension, in your shoulders, jaw, face or hands, leads to fatigue and increased wear and tear on the body.
+And recruit certain muscle fibres while we allow others to relax in order to preserve energy.
+Holding onto unnecessary tension in your shoulders, jaw, face or hands, leads to fatigue and increased wear and tear on the body.
 With consistent yoga practice, you will find it increasingly easy to let go of these patterns of tension during intense bouts of exercise.

-WHY CHOOSE YOGA FOR YOUR STABILITY TRAINING?
+WHY YOGA FOR STABILITY TRAINING?

 “In my opinion, EVERY athlete – irrespective of sport or discipline – has the potential to enhance his or her ability by adopting a consistent yoga practice.
 I’d go so far as to say that if you’re not practicing yoga, you’re competing at a disadvantage and missing an opportunity to enhance peak performance.”
 Rich Roll, ultra-endurance athlete

-Yoga is well-suited to Stability Training for a number of reasons:
+Yoga is well-suited to stability training for a number of reasons:

-- We work only with our own bodyweight, which allows us to recruit the stabilisers, as opposed to the prime movers.
+- We work with our own bodyweight, which allows us to recruit the stabilisers, as opposed to the prime movers.